-As shown in Figure 10, the Federal Reserve's net interest income (and hence its remittances to the U.S. Treasury) will be far lower than in the No-QE4 counterfactual scenario.
-Indeed, this comparison indicates that QE4 will have a total cost to taxpayers of about \$550 billion.
-Of course, that cost could turn out to be lower if inflation subsides more rapidly than currently anticipated.
-Conversely, if the path of interest rates shifts even higher (consistent with the current prescription of the Taylor Rule and other policy benchmarks), then the total cost of QE4 to U.S. taxpayers might well reach \$1 trillion or higher.
+Finally, it should be noted that such costs could turn out to be substantially lower if the trajectory of short-term interest rates shifts downward.
+Conversely, if interest rates shift further upwards (which would be consistent with the current prescriptions of the Taylor Rule and other policy benchmarks), then the total cost of QE4 to U.S. taxpayers might well reach \$1 trillion or higher.56